July 9, 2026

 • Rowing machines

-Many people discover they don’t actually need these purchases once they’ve mastered the basics.
+Many people find they don’t actually need them once they master the basics.

-It’s tempting to chase the latest fitness trends or buy heavily advertised equipment.
-However, a few durable, versatile pieces will usually outperform a room full of gadgets.
+It’s tempting to chase fitness trends or buy heavily advertised equipment.
+However, a small number of durable, versatile tools will almost always outperform a room full of unused gadgets.

 Focus on equipment that: